qwerfd2/SSHM-Modding-Suite/README.md

 plaintext file will be saved to ```plaintext.prf```.

-Encrypt is currently unnecessary as the game reads plaintext just fine, but the script should work for encrypt after with minor modification.
+Encrypt is currently unnecessary as the game accepts plaintext, but the script should work for encrypt after minor modification.

 ---